Bruno Destrez

-Education
+Early life and education

-Destrez studied at the National Conservatory of Nice (Premier Prix in 1981) and continued his education (B.M.) at the Berklee College of Music in Boston, were he lived until 1991.
+Destrez studied at the National Conservatory of Nice (Premier Prix in 1981) and continued his education (B.M.) at the Berklee College of Music in Boston, where he lived until 1991.
 He then moved to New York City where he has been living since.

 Career

-Musician
+As a musician

 Destrez has performed with trios and quartets featuring such players as Mick Goodrick, John Abercrombie, Matt Wilson, Dewey Redman, Salvatore Bonafede, and John Riley.
 He also has a career as a sideman with such players as David "Fathead" Newman, Marlena Shaw, Ricky Ford, Vaughn Hawthorn, and performances with various classical orchestras and Broadway shows.

 Besides being an improviser, he has composed modern jazz pieces that he has performed with his trios and quartets.
 Some of his works have also been recorded by such artists as the Chris Parker Trio, Vaughn Hawthorn, and Kyoko Oyobe.
 He wrote the Music for Flyboy, a play by Yvon Adrian where the music is central to the script, and he provided music for the Richard Broadman film Present Memory (1989).
 He has participated in numerous audio-visual and choreographic projects.